shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

     httpPort: 3000
 ```

-After, we can test our function by running the offline start command.
-Note, I'm using `yarn` to prepend my command so that it looks first as local dependenicies for the executable.
+Next, we can test our function by running the offline start command.
+Note, I'm using `yarn` to prepend my command so that it looks first at local dependencies for the executable.

 ```bash
 yarn serverless offline